 Carolina Arias Cediel, Executive Director

 In her spare time, Carolina volunteers with the Southern Poverty Law Center and Atlanta Volunteers Lawyer's Foundation to provide legal representation to individuals unable to afford an attorney.
-She also serves as a mentor in the Atlanta's John Marshall Mentoring Program and as an Treasurer in the Immigration Law Society.
+She also serves as a mentor in Atlanta's John Marshall Law School Mentoring Program and as a Treasurer in the Immigration Law Society.

 Corey Martin, Esq.